 99% of jobs offered via email are scams!!!!
 Assume any emailed job offer is a scam!
 Don't give the scammer the benefit of the doubt!

 1. No real employer hires you without a personal, face to face interview!
-An email, online, or telephone interview is always a scam, and there is no job!
+An email, online, Skype or telephone interview is always a scam, and there is no job!
 No real employer offers you a job based on your resume, CV, or experience.
 That is always a scam, and there is no job.

 Never ever send your passport or any other identification or document to an "employer."
 If the job is real, you will be interviewed face to face and then you can show them your passport in person.
 A request for a scan of your passport is almost always a scam!
 If you send a scan of your passport, the scammer can use it to steal your identity or sell it to other scammers!
 Scams could then be committed in your name and in a worse case scenario, bank accounts or credit lines could be opened, though most times the scammers only asks for the copy of your passport of other identification to make the job look real.

 - If you have sent your personal information / documents to a scammer, see this topic : Have you sent personal info/documents to a scammer?